cyber-dojo-tools/image_builder/README.md

 - attempts to build the docker image, taking its name from the file start_point/manifest.json, with the docker/Dockerfile [augmented](https://github.com/cyber-dojo-languages/image_dockerfile_augmenter) to fulfil the [runner's](https://github.com/cyber-dojo/runner) requirements.
 - if successful:
-  - pushes the docker image to the [cyberdojofoundation](https://hub.docker.com/u/cyberdojofoundation/)
+  - pushes the docker image to [cyberdojofoundation](https://hub.docker.com/u/cyberdojofoundation/) on dockerhub

 The tests
 - Verify the start_point can be created using the command: